Louisa Lumsden: St Leonards School

 The girls school founded in St Andrews, Fife, in 1877 had Louisa Lumsden for its first headmistress (1877–1882).
 St Leonards was the first school for young women in Scotland modelled on an English public school; the curriculum included classics, mathematics and sports.
 Before this Lumsden had taught classics at Cheltenham Ladies College (1876–1877).
 Her close friend from her Cambridge days, Constance Maynard, accompanied her from Cheltenham to St Andrews and helped to set up the school.
 Maynard left in 1880 to become the first principal of Westfield College (1882–1913).
 Lumsden resigned as head in January 1882, citing ill health.
 Frances Dove, who had also studied at Girton and taught at Cheltenham, replaced her.

 Lacrosse

 Lumsden, in a letter home from the White Mountains in New Hampshire dated 6 September 1884, described how the Canghuwaya Indians played lacrosse against the Montreal Club in Montreal: "It is a wonderful game, beautiful and graceful.
 (I was so charmed with it that I introduced it at St Leonards.)"
-Rosabelle Sinclair, who established the first women's lacrosse team in the United States, having attended St Leonards in 1906–1910, established lacrosse for girls at the Bryn Mawr School in Baltimore, Maryland.
+Rosabelle Sinclair, who established the first women's lacrosse team in the United States, having attended St Leonards from 1906 to 1910, established lacrosse for girls at the Bryn Mawr School in Baltimore, Maryland.